 - Those with Autoimmune Disease – This one is a little less clear cut.
 On the one hand, we know that autoimmune disease has been linked to dysbiosis and leaky gut, both of which could be improved with colostrum supplementation.
 We also see that the immunoglobulins in colostrum act more as powerful immune modulators (adjusting immune function either up or down, as needed), which protects from “boosting” an overactive or dysfunctional immune system as is the case in autoimmunity.
 If you have autoimmune disease, consult with your provider about the pros and cons before taking.

-- People with dairy allergy or sensitivity – bovine colostrum is a dairy product, so it should be avoided in people who are allergic or have a food sensitivity to dairy products.
-Goat’s milk colostrum in capsule or powder form may be suitable dairy-free alternative that can be discussed with your provider.
+- People with dairy allergy or sensitivity – colostrum is a dairy product, so it should be avoided in people who are allergic or have a food sensitivity to dairy products.
+Goat’s milk colostrum in capsule or powder form may be suitable alternative for those with an allergy or sensitivity to cow’s milk, but not to goat’s milk products.

 ALTERNATIVES TO BOVINE COLOSTRUM